2020 Amelia Earhart Vision

 Before she realized she was pregnant in 1933, the original

-figure growing up as a child, but who she actually was remains a subject of debate.
-She did not look much like Amelia Earhart,
+as a child, but who she actually was remains a subject of debate.
+She did not look that much like Amelia Earhart, to be

-writing in 2014, Clarence Heller, the son of the original Irene Craigmile, positively identified this woman to have been his
+in 2014, Clarence Heller, the son of the original Irene Craigmile, positively identified this woman to have been his late

-late mother in both younger and older forms.
+mother in both younger and older forms.
 He provided the esitmated dates applied to each photo as well.
-She did not look
+She did not look like

 Branch.
 On the right she is seen again in 1965, in the picture Joe Gervais took of her after she became known as, "Mrs.